 If you check out some of the references on this page you will notice several government websites called pubmed and pubchem.
 They know so much about these phytochemicals that it would blow your mind.
 For some reason, most of these chemicals never seem to make it to any sort of clinical evaluations.
 Even after researchers have studied plenty of them from various botanical species, classified them, and successfully used plenty of them pharmacologically in various studies.
 You'll also see a pattern of pattens on naturally occurring chemicals.
 Despite how much I back up my work, and actively avoid making false claims, there will be those who don't like what I do.
 I just want the western world to follow the foot steps of the Germans.
 In Germany, the science of herbalism is widely accepted on a mainstream level.
 Herbalism is practiced in their hostpitals!
 This could be us!

-Uzara root has been known by shamanic like culutures ( cultures like the Native Americans ) as an "oneirogen".
-I've dedicated an entire page of this website to herbal oneirogens, which can be found under the main menu ( top left corner of every page ).
+Uzara root has been known by various culutures ( cultures like the Native Americans ) as an "oneirogen", something to help them remember dreams but they ofted had dangerous doctrine tied in with it, that taught false god service, see the second commandment. "thou shalt not bow down thyselves to them, nor serve them." .
+I've dedicated an entire page of this website to herbal oneirogens, which is a term that means some type of supplement which seems to help with dream recall, memory ( kinda like Ginkgo, or Intellect Tree seed oil ).
+It can be found under the main menu ( top left corner of every page ).
+It's imprtant to note though and be warned about how some of these cultures were involved in likely unknowing false god service, by not understanding the concept of the "Most High".
+They do however, understand the reality of the supernatural and that it does exist and is real, as does the biblical scripture and teachings of Jesus.
 These are plants or substances which are believed to enhance your dreams or clarity there of.
 THIS is what got me interested in "xysmalobium undulatum" as it's scientifically referred to as.
 I decided to mix it with Calea zachatechichi, and Jasmine ( Because I've done research on them and found they have a history of use as oneirogens as well ) and give it a shot.
 I was thoroughly impressed with the results.
 The taste wasn't that bad either...
 It taste much better than Calea, I can tell you that..
 Then again, just about any herb taste better than zachatechichi.
-I really enjoy creating new "herb infusions" as I call them.
-Browse around on this site, and you'll learn about a whole lot of them that you never heard of else where!

 Health freedom is important.
 I believe the medical system needs to embrace both worlds.
 I believe there are rare occasions in which modern medicine is necessary and that most health problems can easily be avoided with a healthy life-style.
 "Let food by thy medicine and medicine by thy food" - Hippocrates - the father of western medicine.